oracle-livelabs/apex/temp/apex-professional-hol14/using-themes-and-theme-styles.md

     ![Select Theme to Redwood Light](images/click-save-as.png " ")

-## Task 2: Use Themes and Theme Styles
+## Task 2: Export and Import Theme Styles

 1. To Export theme styles:

     - Select **Customize** from the Developer toolbar and then click **Theme Roller**.

     ![Click Customize in Developer Toolbar](images1/temp-img1.png " ")

 2. From the Additional Options menu, select **Export**.
 This option exports the current style configuration into a JSON file.